kubernetes101/pib-dev/labs/advanced-labs/monitoring/README.md

 ### Configure WebV

 Before deploying, you need to update the arguments for the `webv-heartbeat` and `webv-imdb` deployments to target the clusters in your fleet.
-To do so, replace the server arguments (placeholders are `https://yourclustername.yourdomain.com`>`) with the fully qualified domanin name for the clusters in your fleet.
-You can find these values in the cluster`yaml` metadata files in the clusters/ directory.
+You'll need to replace the server placeholders like `https://yourclustername.yourdomain.com` with the full qualified domain name for the clusters in your fleet.
+You can find these values in the cluster `yaml` metadata files in the `clusters/` directory.

-If you are not using dns, use the cluster's IP: `http://yourclusterIP`.
+If you are not using DNS, use the cluster's IP like `http://yourclusterIP`.

 ```yaml
 ...